Albrtito/ObsidianNotes/02-Atomic/1728386212 - The network layer.md

 From this example we can conclude that the **role of the network layer is to MOVE PACKAGES FROM ONE HOST TO ANOTHER**.

-> [!ATTENTION] Routers vs link-switches
-> A distinction between the routers and the link-layer switches is really important because **routers make decisions based on the network layer while switches make them based on the link layer**
-> + Not to confuse link-switches with packet-switches (an)

 ## Names and dictionary: